No baking, no melting, and just one mixing bowl! Mom’s Christmas Jello Balls are one of the easiest cookies you’ll make this holiday season!

 It’s really that simple!
 If you’re a fellow Newfoundlander, you’ll no doubt already have a can on hand.
 But, if not, Dear Reader, you can find it wherever Carnation products are sold.
 If you can get your hands on a can of Fussell’s though, get it!
 I cannot find an online source for it.

 Since publishing this recipe, I have received so many questions about the cream.
 Please note that thick cream IS NOT THE SAME AS CONDENSED MILK!
-To make things a little easier, here’s what those two cans of cream look like:
+To make things a little easier, here are what those two cans of cream look like:

 Mom’s Christmas Jello Balls